 I am still looking at a "blind spot" in my data that is needed for clinical decisions.
 I have no data that shows that the results of clinical care are related to histologically positive or histology negative biopsies of spontaneous endometriotic lesions in humans.

 There is a $200 reward for the citation to a peer reviewed, published article abstracted in PubMed that is not listed below.
 There will be as many rewards as there are different papers.

 I need peer reviewed, published articles that are abstracted in PubMed.
 These need to show a statistically significant difference in outcomes (pain, tenderness, fertility, change in appearance or other outcomes) of surgery or medical therapy based on lesion histology that is positive (any two of glands, stroma, hemorrhage, CD10, Ber-EP4, or pan-cytokeratin) as compared with histology that is negative for endometriosis.

 This excludes biopsies that are positive for other significant diseases such as cancer, ectopic pregnancy, carcinoid tumor, etc.

 The citation for the articles and the names of those who win the money will be posted at this page if they agree.

 I will need an English translation of the abstract and of the statistical analysis

-I also need, but for only $100 and my thanks:
+I also need, but for only my gratitude:

 1) articles that investigated differences in outcomes based on positive versus negative histology lesions, but did not show significant differences

-2) articles that study endometriosis histology that include the histology for both endometriosis and all other lesions.
+2) articles that study endometriosis histology that include the histology for both endometriosis and other lesions.